Morales97/MagicLine_Progressive_Web_App/README.md

 The frontend of the application, made with Angular, can be found in this repository, while the backend is available in https://github.com/Morales97/rest-apiML

 The resulting PWA can be found (as of March 2020) in https://coordinacio.magiclinesjd.org but the full functionality will not be accessible unless provided with a username and password.
+On mobile devices, once you go into the website you have the option to install it so it behaves like a usual application.

 The deployment on AWS was done with the following guidelines: https://jasonwatmore.com/post/2019/12/02/angular-nodejs-on-aws-how-to-deploy-a-mean-stack-app-to-amazon-ec2